smsaifurrahman/bistro-boss-client/README.md

 **Technologies used: ** MongoDB, Express.js, React with Vite, and Node.js, stripe, firebase

-To install ProductPionner, follow these steps:
+**To install Bistro Boss, follow these steps:**

-1.Clone the repository: git colne https://github.com/smsaifurrahman/bistro-boss-client.git
+1. Clone the repository: git colne https://github.com/smsaifurrahman/bistro-boss-client.git

-2.Navigate to the project directory: cd project-title
+2. Navigate to the project directory: cd project-title

-3.Install dependencies: npm install
+3. Install dependencies: npm install

-4.Start the project: npm run dev
+4. Start the project: npm run dev

 5.Open your browser and navigate to http://localhost:5000.

-6.To configure the project, create a .env file in the root directory and add the following variables: API_KEY=your_api_key, VITE_STRIPE_PUBLISHABLE_KEY = your_key, VITE_IMAGE_HOSTING_KEY= Your_key
+6. To configure the project, create a .env file in the root directory and add the following variables: API_KEY=your_api_key, VITE_STRIPE_PUBLISHABLE_KEY = your_key, VITE_IMAGE_HOSTING_KEY= Your_key